Diff

 The diff requires you to know what to observe.
 Every variable was chosen by someone: the mechanic who checked six gauges, the engineer who wired six sensors, the programmer who logged six fields.
 If the relevant state lives in a variable nobody snapshotted, the diff misses it.

 Return to the mechanic.
-She checked six variables but not the serpentine belt tension.
-If the real cause is a worn belt that slipped when she tapped the alternator, the diff cannot find it.
-The belt isn't in either snapshot.
+She snapshotted resting voltage but never voltage under load.
+If the real cause is a battery that holds 12.1V at rest yet collapses to 8V the instant the starter pulls current, the diff cannot find it.
+Load voltage isn't in either snapshot.
 Not in the figure, not in the ground.
 Absent.

 This is the structural limitation.
 The unary diff partitions observed state into figure and ground.
 It cannot reason about unobserved state.
 The hypothesis space is bounded by what you chose to measure.